Repair Assistance Frequently Asked Questions (FAQs)

-The Repair Assistance Program is administered by the Bureau of Automotive Repair (BAR) Consumer Assistance Program (CAP) and is designed to help improve California's air quality.
-The Repair Assistance Program provides qualified consumers who own a vehicle that fails its biennial (every other year) Smog Check inspection up to $500 in financial assistance towards certain emissions-related repairs.
+The Repair Assistance option is administered by the Bureau of Automotive Repair (BAR) Consumer Assistance Program (CAP) and is designed to help improve California's air quality by reducing vehicle emissions.
+The Repair Assistance option provides qualified consumers who own a vehicle that fails its biennial (every other year) Smog Check inspection up to $500 in financial assistance towards certain emissions-related repairs.

-2. What are the requirements to repair my vehicle through CAP?
+2. What are the requirements to repair my vehicle through Repair Assistance?

 3. How do I participate in Repair Assistance?

-If your vehicle fails its biennial (every other year) Smog Check inspection, you may submit a completed CAP application.
-To apply online, click here or contact the Department of Consumer Affairs' Consumer I nformation Center at (800) 952-5210.
+If your vehicle fails its biennial Smog Check inspection, you must submit an application to CAP online or by mail.
+To apply online, click here.
+To request an application be mailed to you, contact the Department of Consumer Affairs Consumer Information Center at (800) 952-5210.
+Note: Applying online may result in faster processing.

 4. Are there documents I should submit with my application?

-If approved, you will receive a Letter of Eligibility which will provide specific instructions on how to repair your vehicle through CAP.
+If approved, you will be mailed a Letter of Eligibility which will provide specific instructions on how to repair your vehicle through CAP.

-9. If I take my vehicle to a non-STAR Test-and-Repair station, will CAP provide financial assistance toward the cost of repairs?
+10. If I take my vehicle to a non-STAR test-and-repair station, will CAP provide financial assistance toward the cost of repairs?

-No. CAP is only authorized to pay for repairs that are completed by STAR Test-and-Repair stations that have entered into an agreement with BAR to perform state subsidized emissions-related repair work.
+No. CAP is only authorized to reimburse STAR test-and-repair stations that have entered into an agreement with BAR to perform state subsidized emissions-related repair work.

-Participation in Repair Assistance requires that, as a co-payment, consumers pay the total costs associated with the testing and diagnosis of the emissions-related failures for their vehicle.
-The payment shall be made directly to a STAR Test-and-Repair station that is authorized to perform CAP repairs.
+Participation in Repair Assistance requires that consumers pay a co-payment consisting of the total costs associated with the testing and diagnosis of the emissions-related failures for their vehicle.
+The co-payment is made directly to the STAR test-and-repair station that is authorized to perform CAP repairs.

 Consumers must pay for the Certificate of Compliance ($8.25) and any repairs authorized by the consumer which exceed the $500 CAP benefit.

-13. Will I be reimbursed for repairs that helped my vehicle pass Smog Check prior to applying with CAP?
+14. Will I be reimbursed for repairs obtained prior to or after applying to CAP?

-No. CAP cannot reimburse consumers for tests, diagnosis, or repairs performed.
+No. CAP cannot reimburse consumers for costs incurred.

-14. Why does a station have to test and diagnose my vehicle before making repairs?
+15. Why does a station have to perform an additional test and diagnosis to my vehicle prior to making repairs?

-STAR Test-and-Repair stations are responsible for verifying and documenting the current condition of the vehicle as it relates to the Smog Check failure before repairs are made.
+STAR test-and-repair stations are responsible for verifying and documenting the current condition of a vehicle; therefore, a Smog Check inspection must be performed by the repair station to determine the vehicle’s current condition as it relates to the Smog Check failure prior to recommending or performing repairs.

 - The vehicle is inaccessible, unsafe, or untestable.